flaturtha/64-testaments/madness-of-krill/madness_v3.md

 I wished I could believe him but I didn’t know what was real any more.

 *Was Colonel Krill really a distant relation?
 Or a madman bent on destroying some unknown gods?
-And what had the Mobedan Mobed really wanted from me?*
+And what of had the Mobedan Mobed?*

 I climbed out of his car and trudged up the steps but stopped at the door.
 It was closed.
 I just stared at it and let the rain soak through me.

 Then, the door flew open and there was Mother, in her morning frock and curlers.

 “Theodore Pyne!
 Why are you standing in the rain?
 You’ll catch your death.
 Come in.
 I’ve made tea.
-And there is someone to see you.
-A rather dapper gentleman, I must say,” she said with a twinkle as she bustled me in the door.
-“Come, Colonel Krill is waiting to speak to you.”
+You won’t believe the strange dream I had last night.”

+She bundled me into the dinnette and plunked me again into my usual seat.
+Then, as she flitted about the kitchen, pouring tea and dropping burnt toast onto a plate, she told me.

+“Those strange little creatures you used to pretend you saw?
+Remember?
+Well, I dreamt they came and took me away to a quaint old house in the country and served me tea.
+It was quite pleasant.
+Then, well, then I don’t remember but I awoke when I heard the car outside.”

 THE END